[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 • Network Policy

-3. In the Basic section, enter the name of the policy engine workflow in the Name field.
+3. In the Basic section, enter the name of the Policy Workflows in the Name field.

 5. Click Save.